 Our final word on Chocolate is use couverture where possible not compound; couverture chocolate combines cocoa and cocoa butter (much better quality) – whereas compound chocolate is made up of cocoa and oil (often palm) which gives an oily residue in your mouth, although it does not require tempering.

-To coin a phrase from one of our 1980’s favorites XTC – when choosing chocolate have all 5 senses working overtime; see, hear, smell, touch and taste.
+To coin a phrase from one of our 1980’s favourites XTC – when choosing chocolate have all 5 senses working overtime; see, hear, smell, touch and taste.

 Chocolate has to be glossy, displaying an obvious sheen.
 Depending on the type the colour should be deep glossy browns, with rich timber hues that would make your colourist weep.